sarthakpranesh/react-native-everywhere/README.md

 ## Using the template
 ### Initial changes
-Okay you have to go on a renaming spree..., please rename the app in the following configs:
+Okay you have to go on a renaming/changing/description spree..., please rename the app in the following configs:
-- change `name`, `slug`, `ios:bundleIdentifier`, `android:package` to your project specific details in `/app.json`
+- change all the relevant fields to your project specific details in `/app.json` and `./src-tauri/tauri.conf.json`
-- change `package:productName`, `tauri:bundle:identifier`, and `tauri:windows:title` to your project specific details in `./src-tauri/tauri.conf.json`
+- change the app icons both in `assets` and `src-tauri/icons`

 Now its time you build your app :>